VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/job.md

 ## Know (and increase) your worth

-[TODO] looking up salary before hand
+[TODO] looking up salary beforehand

 [TODO] NEVER, EVER sign a contract that says your employer owns all of your work from outside of work